-The Department of Natural Resources Canada announced a C$6 million (US$4.8mn) investment to Envoy Energy for the installation of six compressed natural gas (CNG) stations along the Trans-Canada Highway.
-The new refuelling stations will be deployed evenly between the Prairies and northern Ontario.
+The Department of Natural Resources Canada announced an investment of 6 million Canadian dollars (4.8 million US dollars) for the installation of six compressed natural gas (CNG) refuelling stations along the Trans-Canada Highway.
+The new refuelling stations will be deployed evenly across Ontario.

-This investment expands the number of natural gas stations along key freight corridors funded by the federal government to 22.
+This investment expands the number of natural gas stations along major federally funded freight corridors to 22.

-The stations on the Prairies will be located at existing gas stops in Redcliff, Alberta; Swift Current, Saskatchewan; and Prawda, Manitoba.
+The stations will be located at existing gas stations in Redcliff, Alberta; Swift Current, Saskatchewan; and Prawda, Manitoba.
 In northern Ontario, the sites will be located at existing gas stations in Nipigon, Hearst and Cochrane.

-Federal funding is provided through Natural Resources Canada's Electric Vehicle and Alternative Fuel Infrastructure Deployment, which is investing to establish natural gas refuelling stations along key transportation routes.
+The federal funding is provided through Natural Resources Canada's Natural Resources Electric Vehicle and Alternative Fuels Infrastructure Deployment, which is investing to establish natural gas filling stations along key transportation routes.

-These initiatives are part of Canada's strengthened climate plan, ‘A Healthy Environment and a Healthy Economy’, which proposes to further accelerate zero-emission vehicle (ZEV) adoption through an additional C$150 million ($119.11mn) for infrastructure and an additional C$287 million ($227.89mn) for purchasing incentives for Canadians.
+These initiatives are part of Canada's strengthened climate plan, "A Healthy Environment and a Healthy Economy", which proposes to further accelerate the adoption of zero-emission vehicles (ZEVs) through an additional C$150m ($119.11mn) for infrastructure and C$287m ($227.89mn) for purchase incentives for Canadians.